-- In a bowl, toss the bread cubes with the sage.
-Then fold in the onion, butter, and 1/4 cup water.
-Place a mound of the bread mixture on top of each pork chop.
+Next, place pork chops into a 9 x 13 baking dish that you have lined with foil.
+This makes for easy clean up.
+In a bowl, toss the bread cubes with the sage.
+Fold in the onion, butter, and a little water.
+Place a mound of the stuffing mixture on top of each pork chop.

 Recipe adapted from A Farm Girl’s Dabbles.